mistersmee/dotfiles/.local/bin/README.md

 ## brightness_notify.py & battery_notify.py

 Benedikt Vollmerhaus's scripts to notify if backlight changes, and if battery goes beneath a certain level.

+## build

+Script to automatically build TWRP for my device, cebu.
+This came about mainly due to fish, and it's incompatibility with build/envsetup.sh which we source first before building.

 ## compiler